 For too long, conventional wisdom has been that CICs are nothing more or less than the product of market forces, and that the elaborate CIC servitude regime is nothing more or less than a market response to consumer demand.
-This received wisdom ignores the realities of several distinctly non-market phenomena, including the pervasive privatization policies of local governments and the selfinterested motives of CIC developers, that
+This received wisdom ignores the realities of several distinctly non-market phenomena, including the pervasive privatization policies of local governments and the self-interested motives of CIC developers, that are at variance with the best interests of CIC homeowners 36

 35 Community Associations: The Emergence and Acceptance of a Quiet Innovation in Housing, p.
 68, Donald R. Stabile (Greenwood Press 2000).
 (A book partially funded by ULI and CAI).
-American political governments are at variance with the best interests of CIC homeowners.36